Hey, I'm JP.

 04 / 04The play folder.

-Loose shapes, brand explorations, side projects.
+Creative experiments, small public builds, and off-screen interests.
 The things I make to stay sharp.

 Designer, full-stack engineer, and product builder.